Hollywood Studio Club: Famous residents

-Other residents of the Studio Club included Donna Reed (star of It's A Wonderful Life and The Donna Reed Show and Oscar winner for From Here to Eternity), Rita Moreno (winner of an Academy Award in 1961 for West Side Story, a Grammy Award in 1972, a Tony Award in 1975, and the Presidential Medal of Freedom in 2004), Linda Darnell (star of Forever Amber, Unfaithfully Yours and A Letter to Three Wives in the late 1940s), Nancy Kwan (star of The World of Suzie Wong and Flower Drum Song in the early 1960s), Barbara Rush (Golden Globe winner for It Came from Outer Space and star of The Young Philadelphians), Janet Blair (movie star in the 1940s in films including Three Girls About Town, Broadway, and Gallant Journey), Elvia Allman (voice of Clarabelle Cow in 28 Disney cartoons, the homely woman pursuing Bob Hope in Road to Singapore, Cora Dithers in the Blondie radio series, and the aggressive forelady in the chocolate candy conveyor belt episode of I Love Lucy who yells, "Speed'er up a little!"), Barbara Britton (star of Captain Kidd and The Virginian in the mid-1940s), Gale Storm (star of the 1950s television series My Little Margie and The Gale Storm Show and singer of the hit song Dark Moon), Joan Blackman (actress in Blue Hawaii), Evelyn Keyes (Scarlet O'Hara's younger sister in Gone with the Wind and real-life spouse of Charles Vidor, John Huston and Artie Shaw), Ann B. Davis (two-time Emmy Award winner as "Schultzy" in The Bob Cummings Show and housekeeper Alice in The Brady Bunch), and Sally Struthers (Gloria from All in the Family), Farrah Fawcett (four-time Primetime Emmy Award nominee and six-time Golden Globe Award nominee, rose to international fame when she played a starring role in the 1976 first season of the television series Charlie's Angels).
+Other residents of the Studio Club included Donna Reed (star of It's A Wonderful Life, The Donna Reed Show, and Oscar winner for From Here to Eternity); Rita Moreno (winner of an Academy Award in 1961 for West Side Story, a Grammy Award in 1972, a Tony Award in 1975, and the Presidential Medal of Freedom in 2004); Linda Darnell (star of Forever Amber, Unfaithfully Yours, and A Letter to Three Wives in the late 1940s); Nancy Kwan (star of The World of Suzie Wong, and Flower Drum Song in the early 1960s); Barbara Rush (Golden Globe winner for It Came from Outer Space and star of The Young Philadelphians); Janet Blair (movie star in the 1940s in films including Three Girls About Town, Broadway, and Gallant Journey); Elvia Allman (voice of Clarabelle Cow in 28 Disney cartoons, the homely woman pursuing Bob Hope in Road to Singapore, Cora Dithers in the Blondie radio series, and the aggressive forelady in the chocolate candy conveyor belt episode of I Love Lucy who yells, "Speed'er up a little!"); Barbara Britton (star of Captain Kidd and The Virginian in the mid-1940s); Gale Storm (star of the 1950s television series My Little Margie, The Gale Storm Show, and singer of the hit song Dark Moon); Joan Blackman (actress in Blue Hawaii); Evelyn Keyes (Scarlet O'Hara's younger sister in Gone with the Wind and real-life spouse of Charles Vidor, John Huston, and Artie Shaw); Ann B. Davis (two-time Emmy Award winner as "Schultzy" in The Bob Cummings Show and housekeeper Alice in The Brady Bunch); Sally Struthers (Gloria from All in the Family); and Farrah Fawcett, (four-time Primetime Emmy Award nominee and six-time Golden Globe Award nominee who rose to international fame when she played a starring role in the 1976 first season of the television series Charlie's Angels).